Matstaps/Portfolio-project-two/README.md

 ### Hero Image Section

-* This section gives a visual image of the three elements, fire, water, wood.
+* This section gives a visual image of the three elements; fire, water, wood.
-* It is to add aesthetic to the website and provide visual representation of the game
+* It is to add aesthetic to the website and provide visual representation of the game.
 ![Image image](assets/readMe_assets/imagedemo.png)

 ### Footer